JosephKevin/data_engineer/nearest_stars/README.md

 Solutions:

 1. Steps:
-	1.1 Stream through the data from stdin
-	1.2 As we stream through the data keep a k sized max heap 1.3 If the new data distance is less than or equal to the max element of the max heap, push the new data distance and pop the maximum element from the max heap
-	1.4 The max heap contains the k closest points to the sun 1.5 We keep a has map with {distance, [list of stars at that distance]} for some convenient print methods
+	1.1 Stream through the data from stdin (time complexity O(n)) 1.2 As we stream through the data keep a k sized max heap 1.3 If the new data distance is less than or equal to the max element of the max heap, push the new data distance and pop the maximum element from the max heap (time complexity 2 x O(logk)) 1.4 The max heap contains the k closest points to the sun (space complexity O(k)) 1.5 We keep a has map with {distance, [list of stars at that distance]} for some convenient print methods

+	Total Time Complexity: O(nlogk)
+	Total Space Complexity: O(k)

+2. Steps:
+	k nearest neighbors is a topic of research, especially for higher dimensions, but since we have only 3 dimensions we have quite a few options each with its pros and cons.
+	Option 1: Follow solution 1 approach and loop through the list keeping a k sized max heap.
+		pros: Guaranteed correct result
+		cons: time complexity O(nlogk), for large number of start(n) performance may suffer Option 2: Use a kd-tree structure to map the coordinates into 3d space.
+		pros: time complexity of O(log n)
+		cons: give approximate nearest neighbors, may miss some neighbors (reference: ```https://en.wikipedia.org/wiki/K-d_tree#Nearest_neighbour_search``` , ```https://www.youtube.com/watch?v=TLxWtXEbtFE``` and ```http://andrewd.ces.clemson.edu/courses/cpsc805/references/nearest_search.pdf```) requires pre processing the data
+	Option 3: scikit learn knn
+		pros: stable library
+		cons: does not scale well to large datasets approximate algorithm
+			  training required
+	Option 4: Open source library ```annoy``` reference: ```https://github.com/spotify/annoy``` used to find nearest 			neighbors in high dimensions, uses kd-tree along with priority queue approach.
+		pros: easy to use and widely addopted
+			  Uses static file (small size) as indexes reasonably accurate (Was tested on the HYG-database and produced correct results)
+		cons: Not an exact matching algorithm